 1. You might not be logged in - Do you see your name in the top right corner of the page and the words Site Actions in the top left?
 If not, you need to log in to SharePoint by clicking Editor Login in the bottom right corner of the page.
 See more here.

-2. You may not have permissions to edit that site or page - If you try logging in, but even after entering your Campus Connect credentials do not see your name in the top right corner of the page and the words Site Actions in the top left corner, you might not have editor permissions.
-Contact your supervisor.
+2. You may not have permissions to edit the site - If you try logging in, but even after entering your Campus Connect credentials do not see your name in the top right corner of the page and the words Site Actions in the top left corner, you might not have editor permissions.
+Contact your supervisor and/or site owner.

 3. The ribbon might be hidden - If you do not see the ribbon, but you do see Site Actions in the top left corner, click on Site Actions and select "Show Ribbon" or click "Edit Page" directly from the Site Actions dropdown menu.

-4. Someone else has the page Checked Out to them - You may not be able to edit a page if someone else has it checked out to them (whether they are currently editing it or just forgot to check the page back in).
+4. Someone else might have the page Checked Out - You may not be able to edit a page if someone else has it checked out (whether they are currently editing it or just forgot to check the page back in).
 The yellow status bar will say "This page is being edited and is checked out to [name]" - you can contact that person and ask them to check it back in when they are done.
 Learn more about what these terms mean here and see instructions for checking in a page here.

 I created a page and didn't publish it, and now I can't find it.